Jack O'Halloran: Superman film series

 He acquired other roles as tough henchmen which culminated in the role he is best known for, Non, the menacing but mute member of the trio of Kryptonian supervillains banished to the Phantom Zone by Jor-El (Marlon Brando) in Superman (1978) and inadvertently released by Superman in Superman II (1980).

-O'Halloran once stated in an interview that it was his idea to make Non a childlike character, having difficulty adjusting to his newfound powers and making sounds in the absence of voice.
-O'Halloran criticized Alexander and Ilya Salkind, the producers of the Superman films, for their mishandling of the franchise, believing that their firing of director Richard Donner was a huge blow to the series and the cause of its downturn in quality, a sentiment that was shared by Gene Hackman, who refused to reprise his Lex Luthor role in the third film, and by Margot Kidder who played Lois Lane.
+In an interview O'Halloran said that it was his idea to make Non a childlike character, having difficulty adjusting to his newfound powers and making sounds in the absence of voice.
+He criticized Alexander and Ilya Salkind, the producers of the Superman films, for their mishandling of the franchise, believing that their firing of director Richard Donner was a huge blow to the series and the cause of its downturn in quality, a sentiment that was shared by Gene Hackman, who refused to reprise his Lex Luthor role in the third film, and by Margot Kidder who played Lois Lane.

-In an interview with Starlog Magazine in 2006, O'Halloran stated that he and Christopher Reeve did not get along during the making of Superman II.
+In an interview with Starlog Magazine in 2006, O'Halloran talked about how he and Christopher Reeve did not get along during the making of Superman II.
 On one occasion, he had Reeve against a wall, but Richard Donner intervened and dissuaded him from hitting Reeve.
-He later discussed this incident on the How Did This Get Made? podcast's Episode 24.1.
-Despite the clash between them, O'Halloran stated that his heart went out to Reeve after his 1995 accident, and commended him for helping others with spinal cord injuries.
+O'Halloran later discussed the incident on the How Did This Get Made? podcast's Episode 24.1.
+Despite the clash, O'Halloran said that his heart went out to Reeve after his 1995 accident and commended him for helping others with spinal cord injuries.

 Other acting roles

-O'Halloran has also played supporting roles in King Kong (1976), March or Die (1977), The Baltimore Bullet (1980), Dragnet (1987), Hero and the Terror (1988), Mob Boss (1990), The Flintstones (1994) and Dagon Troll World Chronicles (2019).
+O'Halloran has also played supporting roles in King Kong (1976), March or Die (1977), The Baltimore Bullet (1980), Dragnet (1987), Hero and the Terror (1988), Mob Boss (1990), The Flintstones (1994), and Dagon Troll World Chronicles (2019).

 Other ventures

 In 2008, O'Halloran announced plans to enter into a partnership with veteran Hollywood executive Jay Samit to create Long Beach Studios, a chain of film studio facilities throughout the United States.
 In 2010, O'Halloran released Family Legacy.
-The book also outlines O'Halloran's relationship with his alleged father, a former boss of the Gambino crime family, Albert Anastasia.
+The book outlines O'Halloran's relationship with his alleged father, a former boss of the Gambino crime family, Albert Anastasia.